LiquidFiles Windows Authentication Proxy Installation Guide

 You need to run LiquidFiles server version 2.3.13 or later.
 LiquidFilesApiKey must be set to API key of administrator of LiquidFiles system.

 9. You need to implement authentication between LiquidFiles Authentication Proxy and your domain controller.
-You can set up authentication through IIS, by specifying impersonation of specific account.
-Alternatively, you can web.config file to specify credentials for account that has right to query Active Directory.
+The recommended way is to set up a domain account with right to query AD (the query itself is specified in `LdapQueryTemplate` setting under `web.config`), then assign IIS app pool to that account and turn impersonation off.
+Alternatively, you can edit web.config file to specify credentials for account that has right to query Active Directory.

 <add key="LdapQueryUserName" value="myadministratorname" />